DerekGuerra/100-days-of-code/log.md

 day 22:

 Today i worked on setting up the JavaScript functions to allow the data being inputted on the user end to save and store it inside of the database while being able to reciprocate a visual feed to it...didnt quite get it done but working on it!

+Day 23:

+Today was a light day, just came back from vacation and decided to use my time today to catch up on previous code, rereading, refactoring and debugging.
+Also did a few JS practice problems i had set out. :)